CSbyGB/pentips/README.md

 ## Disclamer

-❗🔴
+⚠️❗🔴⚠️
+**This is provided for educational and informational purpose only
+"Pentesting" or other similar terms refer to legal intrusion tests that aim to identify vulnerabilities and improve cybersecurity, rather than for malicious purposes.**

 **Everything used and mentioned here has to be used for an ETHICAL purpose, do not engage in any illegal activity using these resources**
-❗🔴
+⚠️❗🔴⚠️

 ## More about CSbyGB